Data Breach Prevention:

 5. Modified user accounts.

 Unexpected account lockouts, group membership modifications, and sudden password changes are sure-fire signs of an infiltrated system.
-Users must report such activities immediately to ensure data breach prevention or to mitigate damage.
+Users must report such activities immediately to ensure data loss prevention (DLP) or to mitigate damage.

 Employees need to notify system administrators and other responsible parties if they detect a security breach.
 The IT department should save and copy all logs and reports for further investigation.
 The organization should also notify stakeholders and superior bodies (for governmental units) about the potential breach.